-If you’ve seen any American film about driving, you’ll quickly notice that manual cars are a bit of a novelty.
 So much of a novelty, the Fast and Furious franchise make a point of zooming in whenever a character changes gear.
-Once you see it, you can’t un-see it.

-Drivers across the pond prefer driving automatic cars, and us Brits love a gear stick.
-But is there any merit to driving an automatic?
+Drivers in the US prefer driving automatic cars, and us Brits love a gear stick.
+But is there any merit to driving an automatic car?

-What’s the difference between manual and automatic transmission?
+What’s the difference between automatic and manual cars?

-You also have a simplified gearbox.
-Manual transmission cars have five or six gears, plus reverse, giving you full control over how the car performs.
+You've also got a simplified gearbox.
+Manual transmission cars have 5 or 6 gears plus reverse, giving you full control over how the car performs.

 - Park - P